Bring Me the Disco King: Reality release

 In 2003, "Bring Me the Disco King" was recorded for the third time and then released on the album Reality.
 According to Bowie himself, "I stripped it down completely and just had Mike Garson playing piano.
 We did it at half the tempo as the original, and now it works brilliant.
 This poor little orphan Annie thing seems to have a home now."
 For the drums, Visconti said that this song was "the only track on the album where we utilize the drumming of Matt Chamberlain, even though he was playing to a completely different song.
 The way that he played was so seductive, so melodic and so beautiful, that we just recorded 'Disco King' over the loops that I'd made of his performance."

 Rejecting the raucous guitar-led assault of Realitys title track and the other songs, "Bring Me the Disco King" has a rhythm that often resembles samba, tango and mostly jazz, and according to Nicholas Pegg, "Initially seems incongruous, but its stately presence succeeds in binding the album together".
 As James E. Perone wrote, "The vague references suggest a look back at a lifetime of wasted moments. [...]
 The somewhat tired-sounding approach Bowie takes on the song works perfectly within the context of the album's focus on aging."

 Remix version

 The song was remixed by ex-Nine Inch Nails bass player/keyboardist Danny Lohner for the soundtrack to the 2003 film Underworld.
-Maynard James Keenan, Milla Jovovich, Josh Freese and John Frusciante also contributed to the remixed track.
+Maynard James Keenan and John Frusciante also contributed to the remixed track.